-We’re a nation that loves debt.
-According to CNBC, the average American has $26,000 in debt (not including their mortgage).
-High-interest debt can be suffocating and prevent you from reaching your financial goals.
+According to CNBC, the average American has $24,000 in debt (not including their mortgage).
+Unfortunately, high interest credit card debt and pricey car loans can prevent you from reaching your financial goals.

 If you’re underwater, financial freedom feels like it will take too long to achieve.
 Luckily, it is possible to get out of debt on your own.